Everest Safety & Fatality Statistics

 - A condensed summit window (around May 18-19) reduced the total time inexperienced climbers spent in the death zone — reducing exposure risk across the season.

 - Helicopter rescues from Camp 3 and below were credited with preventing additional fatalities.
-Above approximately 7,300m, helicopters cannot reliably operate.
+Above approximately 7,300m, helicopters cannot reliably operate due to thin air affecting rotor performance.

 - Cost and safety are correlated.
 In 2023 and 2024, 23 of 26 Everest fatalities occurred on expeditions priced below the median cost.
 Budget operators may reduce Sherpa ratios, provide fewer oxygen cylinders, and have weaker turnaround protocols.